We work in OneNote

 Next step: Organization

 Outlining is the next step.
 We can do one book at a time or all of them.
 It's really up to you.
 I generally do 1-2 outlines a day and no more than that.
-They can range from 1500 - 4500 words for a standard-length novel.
+My other outliners only do 1 outline a day.

 Outline methods used

 Lots of people only know of one outlining method and that's either the 3 Acts beat sheet or the 8-Point beat sheet.
 There are many more.
 Depending on your book and what you choose to focus on, Cat Goes to the Movies, Romancing the Beat, or even Hero's or Heroine's Journey might be the best way to go.
 And, sometimes, it's best to use a mix of two or three.